Mitochondrial permeability transition pore

-The mitochondrial permeability transition pore (mPTP or MPTP; also referred to as PTP, mTP or MTP) is a protein that is formed in the inner membrane of the mitochondria under certain pathological conditions such as traumatic brain injury and stroke.
-Opening allows increase in the permeability of the mitochondrial membranes to molecules of less than 1500 Daltons in molecular weight.
-Induction of the permeability transition pore, mitochondrial membrane permeability transition (mPT or MPT), can lead to mitochondrial swelling and cell death through apoptosis or necrosis depending on the particular biological setting.
+The mitochondrial permeability transition pore (mPTP or MPTP; also referred to as PTP, mTP, or MTP) is a protein pore complex that forms in the inner mitochondrial membrane under certain pathological conditions such as traumatic brain injury, ischemia, and stroke.
+Opening of the pore causes an increase in the permeability of the mitochondrial membrane to solutes with a molecular mass less than 1,500 daltons, leading to loss of membrane potential, swelling of the organelle, rupture of the outer membrane, and eventual cell death.